(A section of Karel Thole’s cover for the 1962 Italian edition of Starman’s Quest (1958), Robert Silverberg)

 5. THE WAY OF TELLING

-I’m also drawn to the 60s/70s because there was a serious and conscience attempt to tell stories in artful ways: “literary” prose, radical structure/politics, non-standard SF characters/perspectives.
+I’m also drawn to the 60s/70s because there was a serious and conscience attempt to tell stories in artful ways (New Wave SF): “literary” prose, radical structure/politics, non-standard SF characters/perspectives.
 Sometimes it’s beautiful.
 Sometimes it doesn’t work.
 But it’s all fascinating.

 6. READING IS ACTIVE